yangshiteng/Data-Science-Learning-Path/SQL/Date Functions.md

 <a id="a2"></a>
-# Return the current date
+# Return the current date or time

 ## CurDate() or Current_Date()